dashamet/Gun-Violence/README.md

 - Memorial visualization with dot animations (page 5)

 vis-line.js:
-- Injuries and deaths over time line graph with updates text when text or circle hovered(page 3)
+- line graph that depicts injuries and deaths over time, updates text when text or circle hovered (page 3)

 vis-map1.js:
 - Plotting incidents of gun violence on a state map,